Black Bear Spotted Roaming Forward Township Neighborhood

 By: KDKA-TV News Staff

-FORWARD TOWNSHIP (KDKA) – Yet another bear was sighted roaming a local neighborhood.READ MORE: Inbound Lanes Of Route 28 Near RIDC Park Reopen After Car Crashes Into Hillside
+FORWARD TOWNSHIP (KDKA) – Yet another bear was sighted roaming a local neighborhood.READ MORE: Police: Woman Hits Another Woman With 10-Pound Log Of Prepackaged Meat At Walmart

-In a video posted by the Forward Township Police to Facebook from a resident’s Ring Video Door Bell camera, the bear was seen near Guffey Road.READ MORE: Alice Cooper Auctioning Off Rare Andy Warhol Painting
+In a video posted by the Forward Township Police to Facebook from a resident’s Ring Video Door Bell camera, the bear was seen near Guffey Road.READ MORE: Former Pine-Richland Football Coach Eric Kasperowicz Suing After His Contract Wasn't Renewed

 The bear could be seen climbing over a wall, took a look at the front door then wandered off.

-Forward Township Police say if you see a bear – do not approach it.MORE NEWS: Police Investigating Boy Shot In The Leg In Homewood South
+Forward Township Police say if you see a bear – do not approach it.MORE NEWS: Pennsylvania Adopts CDC's Relaxed Mask-Wearing Guidelines For Those Fully Vaccinated

 They suggest calling 9-1-1 so officers in the area can be made aware and take the proper precautions.